-Ov Oversight Role Kind of support TJNA can offer you • publishes the cost-benef incentives, especially to attract foreign direct inve o Call for the executive to coincentives with membe oordinate issuance of such rs of regional economic evelop common standards - Provide data on the regressive nature of particular tax incentives • of the United Nations Con (UNCAC) and The Africa domesticate the provisions vention against Corruption an Union Convention on ag Corruption (AUCPCC) at - Provide information on corruption statistics and the impact on national development • between revenue and law address the dichotomy venforcement agencies on nabout money laundering of tax audits. - Provide learning information on international best practices • institutions fighting IFF necessary autonomy and out their duties. o Forster better relations when the participating in forus e to strengthen existing so by giving them the tools with which to carry with the regional partners arms such as the African and related mutual - Facilitate MP participation in regional meetings with fellow MPs from other African countries
+Ov Oversight Role Kind of support TJNA can offer you • On tax incentives: o Demand that the Execupublishes the cost-benefit incentives, especially tax attract foreign direct invests o Call for the executive to cool incentives with members communities in order to devand prevent a "race to the left." analysis in granting tax holidays intended to ment ordinate issuance of such of regional economic yelop common standards - Provide data on the regressive nature of particular tax incentives • On corruption: o Call for the Executive to do of the United Nations Conve (UNCAC) and The African Preventing and Combating the national level. ention against Corruption Union Convention on - Provide information on corruption statistics and the impact on national development • On money laundering o Stress the urgency to a between revenue and law e the sharing of information a discovered in the process or enforcement agencies on about money laundering - Provide learning information on international best practices • On national and regional effort o Encourage the Executive institutions fighting IFFs necessary autonomy and to out their duties. o Forster better relations with by participating in forum Tax Administration Forum assistance programmes. to strengthen existing by giving them the cools with which to carry the the regional partners as such as the African - Facilitate MP participation in regional meetings with fellow MPs from other African countries